philip-schrodt/Monticello-heatmap/README.md

 3-gold-prices: Gold prices
 ````

-Autocoding checks the first `AUTO_WINDOW` characters in the text and if a phrase is found, the `mode` is set to `<mode#>-<mode_text>``
+Autocoding checks the first `AUTO_WINDOW` characters in the text and if a phrase (these are case-sensitive) is found, the `mode` is set to `<mode_number>-<mode_text>`
 and the record is written without pausing.
 The lists are checked in order, so for example a text "Xi said China had the coronavirus
 under control" would have a mode of `0-codeable-auto`, not `8-covid-19`.

 #### PROGRAMMING NOTES:

-1. The file FILEREC_NAME keeps track of the location in the file.
+1. The file FILEREC_NAME keeps track of the location in the file, output file name (which has a date-time suffix) and other information.

-2. Output file names replaces "-stories" with "-labelled" and adds a time-stamp
+2. Output file names replaces "-stories" with "-labelled" and adds a date-time-stamp

 3. Key input is not case-sensitive